Mattlister/The-Monkees-Monkees/README.md

 Provides the user the information they need without it being overwhelming.
 Booking forms and Get in touch forms are clear and concise if you wanted to book the band.
 Modal cards are easy to read through as well/

-##Pages designed for the project:

-Home
-Our Merchandise
-Get in touch
-Touring

-Each page features a responsive navigation bar and the menu converts to a drop down menu on smaller screens.
-The pages each have a footer with social media icons linking to the bands media pages and a simple Designed by Matthew Lister 2019 reference.

-__Each page has the same main image at the top to add consistency through the site.

-Under each page, the content varies slightly.

-Contact
-The Contact page features a contact form, which requests client name and email, p that a box to leave a message.
-At

-The bottom of the form contains a Submit Button

 Deployment